aditya-prabhu-udupi/aditya-prabhu-udupi/README.md

 # 💫 About Me

-🎓 Third-year **B.Tech student in Robotics & Artificial Intelligence**
+🎓 Final-year **B.Tech student in Robotics & Artificial Intelligence**
 📍 NMAM Institute of Technology, Nitte

-Currently working as a **Software Development Intern at Giddly.com**, contributing to the development of an educational application.

 I enjoy building **useful tools with simple interfaces** using AI and modern web technologies.